Prevalence of Covid-19 in large US metro areas

 Growth rates in the number of cases

 The growth rates of the four cities with the highest rates of reported cases per capita paint divergent and interesting patterns of the pandemic.
 For a time, Seattle had the highest rate of cases per capita of any US city.
 That has changed in the past two weeks.
-New York and New Orleans have surpassed and Detroit has effectively equalled Seattle.
+New York, New Orleans, and Detroit have surpassed Seattle.
 On March 19, Seattle, New York and New Orleans all had nearly the same number of reported cases per 100,000 (about 30 per capita).
 Since then, their growth paths have diverged: New York has grown most rapidly, followed by New Orleans; Seattle’s growth has been subdued.
 Meanwhile, over that same period of time, the growth of cases in Detroit has increased sharply: On March 18, Detroit had just 1.4 reported cases per 100,000 population, essentially the same as the median of all large metro areas.
-By March 27, that had increased to 73 cases per 100,000; the fourth highest rate among large US metro areas.
+By March 28, that had increased to 93 cases per 100,000; the third highest rate among large US metro areas.

-To put the spread of the pandemic in context, it is worth noting that just two weeks ago, no large US metro had a prevalence of reported Covid-19 cases of more than 15 per 100,000 population (Seattle was 12.2).
-Today, nearly half (25) of the nation’s 53 largest metro areas have a reported prevalence of more than 15 cases per 100,000.
+To put the spread of the pandemic in context, it is worth noting that just fifteen dayws ago, no large US metro had a prevalence of reported Covid-19 cases of more than 15 per 100,000 population (Seattle was 12.2).
+Today, more than 60 percent (32 of 53) of the nation’s 53 largest metro areas have a reported prevalence of more than 15 cases per 100,000.
 Over the past few weeks, it appears that there’s about two weeks difference between the worst afflicted metro, and the typical large metro.
 Whether that continues to be the case depends on the efficacy of social distancing and other measures.

 Prevalence versus Growth